Mochoemoc: Life

 The saints stayed there for a while, then before leaving each placed a stone, one above the other, to commemorate the visit.
 John Francis Shearman (1879) wrote that "Thirty years ago there was at Tifeachna, on the western side of the churchyard, a pyramidical-shaped monument, built of small truncated codes, placed loosely one on top of the other, they are probably the memorials ferrred to in the aforesaid chapter."

-Pulcherius was said to have lived to a great age, and died in Liathmore on 13 of March 656.
+Pulcherius was said to have lived to a great age, and died in Liathmore on 13 March 656.
 There is a church named after Mochaemog in the Barony of Ida, County Kilkenny.